JeremyOne/wt3020OpenWRT/README.md

 wget https://downloads.openwrt.org/chaos_calmer/15.05/ramips/mt7620/openwrt-15.05-ramips-mt7620-wt3020-8M-squashfs-factory.bin
 wtd_write -r write openwrt-15.05-ramips-mt7620-wt3020-8M-squashfs-sysupgrade.bin mtd3
 ```
-If you are running an older version of the wt3020 firmware wget will not support HTTPS, and the wtd_write command will not not be avilable.
+If you are running an older version of the wt3020 firmware wget will not support HTTPS and give you an error.
+Also, the wtd_write command will not not be avilable.
 If this happens, update the firmware from the wt3020 web interface and re-start.
+(See step 00)

-Note: I was disconnected from telnet after a minute or so, LED blinked for another minute, then computer Ethernet DHCP'ed to 192.168.1.1
+Note: After succesful download and write, I was disconnected from telnet after a minute or so, LED blinked for another minute or so, then computer ethernet DHCP'ed to 192.168.1.1.

-If you're still able to connect to 192.168.8.1, something went wrong
+If you're still able to connect to 192.168.8.1, something went wrong!
+Verify that flashing was successful, or retry flash with the binary attached to this repo.

 ## Step 04: Set password and SSH access